pub trait Connection: Debug + Deref<Target = ConnectionOutputs> {

 fn wants_read(&self) -> bool

-Returns true if the caller should call Connection::read_tls as soon
+Returns true if the caller should call Self::process_new_packets() as soon as possible.

-If there is pending plaintext data to read with Connection::reader,
+If there is pending plaintext data to read with Self::reader(),

 this returns false.
 If your application respects this mechanism,